 6. Relinquish the need to control your child’s behavior.

 In reality, it is usually a waste of time (over the long term) to expend energy attempting to use your words to control your child’s choices.
-Controlling language sounds like:
+Controlling language sounds like this:

 - Stop that now.